 I followed this plan.
 I said the forgiveness prayer daily.
 After several months, I sometimes went days before I felt any unforgiveness in my vase.

-I will be adding to this teaching and answering the following questions:
+I will be adding to this teaching and answering

 For the answers to these questions